 School-led courses generally last a year and result in the award of qualified teacher status (QTS).
 Most courses include a postgraduate certificate in education – or PGCE, which is likely to carry with it Master’s-level credits.
-You'll be able to check the exact details of individual courses for 2018, such as if they offer a PGCE, on UCAS Teacher Training from October.
+You should check the exact details of individual courses, such as if they offer a PGCE, on UCAS Teacher Training.

 You could get a £26k tax-free bursary to train as a teacher

-There is lots of financial support available to help fund school-led training.
 Depending on your degree class and the subject you want to teach, you could be eligible for a generous tax-fee bursary or scholarship.
-If not, you’ll still have access to a tuition fee and maintenance loan to cover your training.
+With or without a bursary or scholarship, you could access a tuition fee and maintenance loan to cover your training.